-- Read the Specimen coursework assignment and answer for this unit, available on RevisionMate. - Read the assignments carefully and ensure you answer all parts of the assignment. - For assignments relating to regulation and law, knowledge of the UK regulatory framework is appropriate. - There is no minimum word requirement, but an answer with fewer than 3,800 words may be insufficiently comprehensive.
+- Read the 993 Specimen coursework assignment and answer, available on the unit webpage - Read the assignments carefully and ensure you answer all parts of the assignments. - For assignments relating to regulation and law, knowledge of the UK regulatory framework is appropriate. - There is no minimum word requirement, but an answer with fewer than 3,800 words may be insufficiently comprehensive.